-François Hamelin comes from what many have called the ‘First Family’ of Canadian short track speed skating.
+François Hamelin comes from what many have called the “First Family” of Canadian short track speed skating.
 He made his Olympic debut at Vancouver 2010 alongside older brother Charles and the two had the joy of standing on top of the podium together after winning gold in the 5000m relay.
-The Canadians employed a strategy dubbed ‘Operation Cobra’ which gave anchor skater François-Louis Tremblay an extended period of rest before skating the last two laps.
-Earlier in the Games, the brother had raced in the 1000m final together but neither reached the podium with Charles leading a 4-5 finish.
+The Canadians employed a strategy dubbed “Operation Cobra” which gave anchor skater François-Louis Tremblay an extended period of rest before skating the last two laps.
+Earlier in the Games, the brothers had raced in the 1000m final together but neither reached the podium as Charles led a 4-5 finish.
 The Sochi 2014 Games were tough for the Canadian short track team, especially in the 5000m relay when François stepped on a disk in the semifinal and fell, ending hopes of defending the gold medal won in Vancouver.